Why choose this course

 Guildford School of Acting (GSA) has been providing highly regarded professional training in stage management for over 40 years and our graduates have gone on to work in all areas of the industry, both in the UK and around the world.

-If you’re a graduate from a course other than specialist undergraduate technical theatre and have realised that your career path lies backstage, this course is for you.
+If you’re a graduate from a course other than specialist undergraduate technical theatre and believe your career path lies backstage, then this course is designed for you.

-It will build on your existing knowledge and skills to increase your competence and confidence in stage and production management.
-After you graduate, you will be able to successfully launch a career in the theatre and entertainment industry.
+It will build on your existing knowledge and skills to boost your confidence in stage and production management, and enable you to successfully launch a career in the theatre and entertainment industry.

 What you will study